ashishsamarth/Cloud/Azure/Important-Notes/Azure-AI-Services.md

  - Web search

  **Decision Group**:
-    -Anomaly Detector : Quickly identify potential problems by detecting unusual data points or trends in time-series data.
+- Anomaly Detector  : Quickly identify potential problems by detecting unusual data points or trends in time-series data.
-    -Metrics Advisor : Built on Anomaly Detector , this service identifies the key areas for root cause analysis.
+- Metrics Advisor   : Built on Anomaly Detector , this service identifies the key areas for root cause analysis.
 Metrics Advisor helps focus on fixing issues rather than monitoring.
-    -Content Moderator : Detect potentially of fensive or undesirable text, image, and video content.
+- Content Moderator : Detect potentially of fensive or undesirable text, image, and video content.
 Content Moderator provides a review tool, where a human can validate flagged content and improve the sensitivity of moderation.
-    -Personalizer : Creates a personalized experience for a user based on his/her behavior .
+- Personalizer      : Creates a personalized experience for a user based on his/her behavior .
 This could be content shown on a website or providing a dif ferent layout.
 Personalizer is an example of reinforcement learning.

 **Languauge Group**:
 - Immersive Reader          : Helps readers of all ages and abilities to comprehend text using audio and visual cues.
                                 Immersive Reader can be used to improve literacy .
 - Language Understanding    : Builds natural language understanding into apps, bots, and IoT devices.
 Language Understanding interprets the intent and extracts key information from supplied text.
 - QnA Maker                 : Creates a conversational question and answer layer on your existing F AQ and company information.
 - Text Analytics            : Discovers insights from textual data.
 T ext Analytics is one of the most used Cognitive Services.
                                 You can detect the sentiment of sentences or whole paragraphs.
-Y ou can extract key phrases from a piece of text, and extract entities such as people, places, and things from a piece of text.
-T ext Analytics supports a wide range of languages.
+You can extract key phrases from a piece of text, and extract entities such as people, places, and things from a piece of text.
+Text Analytics supports a wide range of languages.
 - Translator                : Detects and translates text in real-time or in batch across more than 90 languages.

 **Speech Group**:
     - Speech to Text : Transcribes audio into readable, searchable text in real-time or from audio files.